Table Of Contents

 16. Tell us about how you modeled revenue for a company similar to ours.

-- Bottom-up: It begins with specific products or services, estimating the average price or fee per product or service, followed by growth rates.
+• Bottom-up: It begins with specific products or services, estimates the average price or fee per product or service, and then discusses growth rates.

-- Top-down: Starts by assessing a market’s overall size, determining a company’s market share, then converting that estimate to revenue.
+• Top-down: This method starts by assessing a market’s overall size, determining a company’s market share, and converting that estimate to revenue.

-- Year-over-year: This approach entails taking the revenue from the prior year, comparing it to the current year’s, and comparing the percentage changes.
+• Year-over-year: This approach involves comparing revenue from the prior year to the current year and comparing the percentage changes.

 Solid responses will highlight this and other ways to model financial insights and how the applicants have used them in previous roles.